tiffanyxiao/nonprofit-website-generator/README.md

 # nonprofit-website-generator
 A project aimed to help nonprofit organizations generate a basic website for their organization.

+## GenNow
+The name of our project is currently "GenNow" (although the repository is "nonprofit-website-generator").
+"Gen"erate your project "Now"!

 ## Authors
 Tiffany Xiao and Khadidja Fares